cytoscape/cytoscape.js-edgehandles/README.md

   snap: false, // when enabled, the edge can be drawn by just moving close to a target node
   snapThreshold: 50, // the target node must be less than or equal to this many pixels away from the cursor/finger
   snapFrequency: 15, // the number of times per second (Hz) that snap checks done (lower is less expensive)
+  noEdgeEventsInDraw: false, // set events:no to edges during draws, prevents mouseouts on compounds
   handlePosition: function( node ){
     return 'middle top'; // sets the position of the handle in the format of "X-AXIS Y-AXIS" such as "left top", "middle top" },